fmaste/Haskell/doc/EvaluationStrategies.md

   copying it avoids duplicating the unevaluated argument.
 This gives rise to what in GHC is known as [thunk](https://wiki.haskell.org/Thunk).
 - Updating the root of the redex with the result: We must ensure that when an expression is reduced we modify the graph to reflect the result.
-This will ensure that shared expressions will only be reduced once.
+This gives rise to [sharing](https://wiki.haskell.org/Sharing) and will ensure that shared expressions will only be reduced once.

 ### Memoization